nelson870708/2021-ESUN-AI-Competition/README.md

 FineTuning ResNet18.ipynb
 training data dict.txt
 ```
-run Data Preprocessing.ipynb to split training data into training data and validation data.
+Run Data Preprocessing.ipynb to split training data into training data and validation data.

 ## Data Analysis

-run Data Analysis.ipynb to display some feature from the data.
+Run Data Analysis.ipynb to display some feature from the data.

 ## FineTuning and Evaluation

-run FineTuning ResNet18.ipynb to finetune ResNet18 with pretrained weight (pretrain via ImageNet).
+Run FineTuning ResNet18.ipynb to finetune ResNet18 with pretrained weight (pretrain via ImageNet).